 Typically they will ask for an upfront investment, then ask for additional investments in order to “unlock” your returns.
 These companies will typically push you to continue to make deposits to continue earning on your investment, but they will eventually disappear and leave you without a way of contacting them or recouping your funds.
 Since cryptocurrency withdrawals are not reversible, Bitbuy will not be able to help you recover these funds.

 These scam companies will often say they are officially partnered with Bitbuy, which is untrue.
-Bitbuy does not have any official partnerships with any 3rd party investment platforms, outside of CRED.
-CRED is licensed by the California Finance Lenders Law License.
+Bitbuy does not have any official partnerships with any 3rd party investment platforms.
 If a company says they have a partnership with us, please bring it to our support staff’s attention.

 The best way to protect yourself is to do your own research via the Internet.
 Google their brand to see if they have a large online presence or reviews.
 Make sure there are no scam reports.
 Take some text from their site and Google it, to see if the site you are on is a clone of another site.